BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Hoste et. al. [@hoste2006performance] show that the prediction of performance can be based on inherent program similarity.
 In particular, they show that the metrics collected from a program executing on a particular instruction set architecture (ISA) with a specific compiler offers a relatively accurate characterization of workload for the same application on a totally different micro-architecture.
 [Che et. al. @che2009rodinia] broadens this finding with an assumption that performing analysis on a single threaded CPU version of a benchmark application maintains the underlying set of instructions and the composition of the application.
-Therefore, it is intuitive that the composition of a program collected using a simulator (such as OclGrind discussed in [Section @sec:chapter2-oclgrind], which operates on the most common intermediate form for the OpenCL runtime) regardless of accelerator to which it is ultimately mapped, offers a more accurate architecture agnostic set of metrics around an applications workload.
+Therefore, it is intuitive that the composition of a program collected using a simulator (such as Oclgrind discussed in [Section @sec:oclgrind], which operates on the most common intermediate form for the OpenCL runtime) regardless of accelerator to which it is ultimately mapped, offers a more accurate architecture agnostic set of metrics around an applications workload.
 This, in turn, can be used as a basis for performance prediction on general accelerators.

-##Formal measurements
+##Formal measurements{#sec:formal-measurements}

 Many studies presented in this thesis use tools developed by others in order to perform the necessary measurements.
 Time measurements have primarily used LibSciBench as the default performance measurement tool.
 It allows high precision timing events to be collected for statistical analysis [@hoefler2015scientific].
 Additionally, it offers a high resolution timer in order to measure short running kernel codes, reported with one cycle resolution and roughly 6 ns of overhead.
-Throughout Chapter 4 LibSciBench was intensively used to record timings in conjunction with hardware events, which it collects via PAPI [mucci1999papi] counters.
+Throughout Chapter 4 LibSciBench was intensively used to record timings in conjunction with hardware events, which it collects via PAPI [@mucci1999papi] counters.